 Organic vs. conventional food

 Now that you know what to look for, let’s talk about why you may want to consider opting for organic food.
-Unlike conventional fruits, vegetables, dairy, or meat, certified organic food isn’t subjected to pesticides, herbicides, or other synthetic compounds.
+Unlike conventional fruits, vegetables, dairy, or meat, certified organic food isn’t subjected to synthetic pesticides, herbicides, or other synthetic compounds.
 As a result, organic consumers are eating food with significantly lower levels of chemical residue.
 (9) Studies also show that organic foods contain lower levels of some heavy metals like cadmium, which has been linked to a range of health issues including chronic kidney problems, osteoporosis, diabetes, and cardiovascular disease.
 (24)(7) On the other hand, one recent review of 35 studies reported that people routinely adding more organic food to their meals had a reduced risk of:

 - Birth defects